 El Camino College is required to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The law specifically requires the reporting of the most recent three years for the following crimes: murder/non negligent manslaughter, manslaughter by negligence, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, dating violence, domestic violence, stalking, and hate crimes with a race, gender, religion, sexual orientation, ethnicity, and disability bias, as well as a summary of arrests and disciplinary referrals for liquor law, drug abuse and weapons law violations that occur on our campus, on public property immediately adjacent to our campus or on noncampus buildings or property that El Camino College owns or controls for educational purposes.
-The process includes gathering of crime statistics from Campus Security Authorities as well as law enforcement agencies that have jurisdiction around the campus and in locations used for noncampus classes and activities.
+The process includes gathering of crime statistics from Campus Security Authorities as well as law enforcement agencies that have jurisdiction around the campus and in locations used for noncampus classes and activities via a written request.

 In compliance with the above law, the Campus Police Department has produced this publication containing the required information as well as valuable safety and crime prevention information.

-This information is emailed to the campus community, posted on the Campus Police Department website (www.elcamino.edu/about/depts/police/cleryact/index.aspx), and is available in printed form in the lobby of the Campus Police station and in select locations around campus.
-Copies of the publication can also be given or mailed out upon request to the Campus Police Department.
-If you have any questions, concerns or comments, please contact the Campus Police Department at 310-660-3100.
+This information is emailed to the campus community, posted on the Campus Police Department website (www.elcamino.edu/support/ health-safety/police/security-reports-and-crimeprevention/index.aspx), available for viewing through the links provided at El Camino College Apply webpage and at El Camino College Employment Opportunities webpage, is available in printed form in the lobby of the Campus Police station, and is in select locations around campus.
+Copies of the publication can also be given or mailed out upon request to the Campus Police Department at 310-660-3100.